Long Kin East Cave – Rift Pot System

-The Long Kin East Cave - Rift Pot system is a limestone cave system on the southern flanks of Ingleborough, North Yorkshire in England lying within the designated Ingleborough Site of Special Scientific Interest.
-Long Kin East Cave starts as a long meandering stream passage but then plummets down a 58 m deep shaft when it meets a shattered fault into which Rift Pot also descends.
+The Long Kin East Cave – Rift Pot system is a limestone cave system on the southern flanks of Ingleborough, North Yorkshire in England lying within the designated Ingleborough Site of Special Scientific Interest.
+Long Kin East Cave starts as a long meandering stream passage but then plummets down a 58 m shaft when it meets a shattered fault into which Rift Pot also descends.
 At the bottom, the stream flows through some low canals and sumps, to eventually emerge at Austwick Beck Head in Crummackdale.

 Description

 The main entrance to Long Kin East Cave is where a small stream sinks into a deepening fissure in a small exposure of limestone rocks located in an extensive area of moorland.
 The fissure gains a roof and morphs into a walking-sized meandering stream passage, passing an alternative dry entrance at the first corner.
-After 216 m the passage passes below a walled-off pothole where daylight enters.
-After a further 43 m an ascent up a slope of rocks leads to the bottom of the Long Kin East Pot entrance - a 4 m deep shaft.
+After 216 m, the passage passes below a walled-off pothole where daylight enters.
+After a further 43 m an ascent up a slope of rocks leads to the bottom of the Long Kin East Pot entrance – a 4 m shaft.

 A route through the boulders at the bottom of the Long Kin East entrance drops into the continuation of the stream passage.
-This continues for a further 216 m where it starts to descend a succession of small cascades and pitches.
-A final cascade leads into a chamber overlooking a 58 m deep shaft, at the bottom of which is an elongated rift chamber formed within a fault.
+This continues for a further 216 m, where it starts to descend a succession of small cascades and pitches.
+A final cascade leads into a chamber overlooking a 58 m shaft, at the bottom of which is an elongated rift chamber formed within a fault.
 Upstream ascends a boulder slope where various routes from Rift Pot enter.
 Downstream, a mud slope drops into a stream passage, which continues upstream as a series of oxbows that reappear in the chamber.
 The stream continues low and wide to a junction.
-Downstream continues to a 20 m long sump that emerges in a 25 m long canal at the end of which is a second sump.
+Downstream continues to a 20 m sump that emerges in a 25 m canal at the end of which is a second sump.
 This has been explored for 120 m.
 Upstream from the junction, a wet crawl reaches some gour pools in a walking-sized passage, before continuing as a crawl which chokes just to the east of Jockey Hole.